anuragkanungo/UdacityTrafficSignClassifier/README.md

 taken at an angle and while training this particular model, I haven't augmented the data with rotation or translation.

-Fourth image might have some classification problem because of the green background The model might not be highly confident about it being a children crossing, although it's kind of a unique and easily differentiable sign and the model could have learned that.
+Fourth image might have some classification problem because of the green background.
+The model might not be highly confident about it being a children crossing, although it's kind of a unique and easily differentiable sign and the model could have learned that.